 - Lemon, lime or orange twist: A ribbon of citrus peel twisted into a curl for garnish

-- Sour mix: A combination of simple syrup, lime and lemon juice
+- Sour mix: A combination of simple syrup with lime and lemon juice

 The ingredients and techniques above don’t appear in every cocktail, but they are helpful to add to your base of knowledge as you learn about the types of liquor.
 Now that you know some of the basics, let’s explore the world of spirits!
-Before we answer, “What are the different types of liquor?” we will first explain what liquor is.
+Before we talk about the different types of liquor, we will first explain what liquor is.